 Stroll the green promenade, glancing eastward to spy the Capitol, where you started, and westward to spot the Lincoln Memorial in the distance, where you’ll end up later today.
 Once you’ve had a chance to catch your breath, it’s time to resume touring.

 Continue across the Mall and cross Madison Dr. to enter the West Building of the:

-Order an Italian hoagie or a Mediterranean salad and maybe some sangria, and try to snag a seat at one of the outside tables, in pleasant weather, so you can take in the sights.
-Be sure to wander through the entire garden to admire all 18 sculptures and a breathtaking mosaic by Chagall, the garden’s newest piece.
+Order a roasted turkey BLT sandwich or an Asian chicken salad and maybe some sangria, and if the weather’s pleasant, try to snag a seat at one of the outside tables.
+Be sure to wander through the entire garden to admire all 20 sculptures and a delightful mosaic by Chagall, the garden’s newest piece.

 Exit the Sculpture Garden and proceed westward down the Mall, or hop a DC Circulator bus at Madison Dr. and 7th St. to reach the:

 This Smithsonian museum has upped its game in a most timely way.
-Beyond its signature exhibitions of the Star Spangled Banner, the First Ladies gowns, and Julia Child’s home kitchen, all of which you should certainly see, is an entire wing newly devoted to the theme, “The Nation We Build Together.”
-These new, informative and moving permanent exhibits trace America’s 500-year journey of many voices forming one nation.
+Beyond its signature exhibitions of the Star Spangled Banner, the First Ladies' gowns, and Julia Child’s home kitchen, all of which you should certainly see, is an entire wing newly devoted to the theme, “The Nation We Build Together.”
+Through displays of objects precious to people who emigrated here and the telling of their individual stories, these informative and moving permanent exhibits trace America’s 500-year journey of many voices forming one nation.